Updated on January 9, 2023 by Sarina Tariq

 Checkout the post on making easy buttonholes by hand (it needn’t be that frustrating, and it is a beauty)

 The buttonhole foot that comes with the newer sewing machine gets you perfect buttonholes in one go (or 4 steps depending on the sewing machine model).
 But those who do not have this foot need not worry.
-It is possible to make similar buttonholes with your regular sewing machine without the foot with just a little practise( ok, lots of practise)
+It is possible to make similar buttonholes with your regular sewing machine without the foot with just a little practice (ok, lots of practice)

 - Buttonholes are made before the buttons are attached ( but after the rest of the garment is finished).

 - For women’s garments buttonholes are on the right and for men’s garment on the left.